To serve and protect our community with pride through professional and progressive policing.

 The Public Complaint Director monitors the status of all complaints and will provide an alternative dispute resolution process when appropriate after consultation with the Medicine Hat Police Service and the complainant.

 Police Act hearings are held when the Chief of Police is of the opinion that the

 actions of a police officer may constitute a more serious contravention of the

 police regulation governing the discipline or the performance of duty of a

 We are now accepting applications for experienced members.
-Please complete the below application package and submit prior to January 31, 2019.
+Please complete the application package below

 Police Officers are frequently called upon to fulfill a wide variety of roles during the course of their duties.
 These duties range from law enforcement and criminal apprehension through traffic control, domestic arbitration and crime prevention.
 It is a profession that means a new way of life by serving the community in a truly meaningful role that is both challenging and rewarding.